Cancer risk among firefighters

 For each person in the cohort, we have the name and date of birth, all positions/occupational titles of people who have worked at the fire department, including start and end dates for all employment periods.
 These personal data are linked to registrations from the Cancer Registry of Norway and the Cause of Death Registry.
 This means that we have an overview of everyone in the cohort who has received a cancer diagnosis, including the date of diagnosis and type of cancer, and everyone who has died, including date of death and cause of death.
 In this way, we can investigate both the incidence and mortality of cancer among firefighters and compare this with the rates in the general population.

-The Directorate for Civil Protection and Emergency Planning (DSB) has provided us with an overview of the number and type of call-outs in the municipalities where the fire services are located.
+The Directorate for Civil Protection and Emergency Planning (DSB) has provided us with an overview of the number and type of emergency responses in the municipalities where the fire services are located.
 By considering this in the context of cancer incidence, we can investigate whether there is a correlation between the number of fires a firefighter has participated in and cancer risk.

 From each of the participating fire departments, we have collected information on a wide range of working environment conditions from 1950 onwards.
 By adding this to the analyses, we can investigate the association between the use of respiratory protection or other protective measures and cancer risk.
 Information on the number of cars, type of fuel and station architecture allows us to study the association between exposure to diesel exhaust and cancer risk.